If you’re a perfectionist – and it gets in the way of your productivity – consider this your new mantra.

 Shouldn’t I figure out how to make it its best possible self before I release it to the world?

-If you find yourself putting things off, or not shipping at all, or worse — never even starting — you need to do two things.
+If you find yourself putting things off, or worse – never even starting – you need to do two things.

 b) Get the fuck on with it.
 Otherwise people will never pay attention.